smikitky/utrad-werewolf/packages/docs/docs/install.md

 - You will be instructed to create your first "App".
 Create an Web app and give it a nickname such as `werewolf-web`.
 You will be instructed to install Firebase SDK, but you can skip this step (SDK is included in our repository).
 Proceed to the console.

 - In the Firebase console, navigate to the Realtime Database section, and create a database.
-The default security rule can be anything.
+The default security rule should be "Locked".

   :::note
   Don't use "_Firestore_ Database".
 It's a different solution, and we won't use it.
   :::

 - Go to the "Realtime Databae &gt; Rules" tab, and copy-paste the folloing security rules into the text box, and save them.
+This step is important; if you forgot to do this, an attacker can steal all the infromation stored in the database.

   ```json
   {